Lollover45/data-engineering-project/README.md

 3. Once you have accessed the superset UI it is time to connect it to the database:

-    3.1 Go to datasets and click + Datset
+    3.1 Go to datasets and click on "+" then on "Data" and finally on "Connect Database"

     3.2 In the "Connect a database" window search for "ClickHouse Connect (Superset) in the supported databases list